-She supervises PhD and postdoctoral researchers and BSc and MSc students, and teaches courses and gives guest lectures that often resonate with her research interests.
+She supervises PhD and postdoctoral researchers and BSc and MSc students, and teaches courses and gives guest lectures that often align with her research interests.
 Since 2022, she has been serving as the educational director of MEEM, the MSc programme in Environmental and Energy Management.

 Organisations